viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

 * Head over to the **CONTROL** tab and click on the drop-down menu of the service you created (example: `run-slam-offline`).
 * Refresh until the map appears, or change the **Refresh frequency** to your desired frequency.

-{{% alert title="Note" color="note" %}}
-It may take a couple of minutes for the first map to show in the UI.
-{{% /alert %}}

 ## Troubleshooting

 ### Issue: Maps JPEG not Appearing in UI

-When generating a larger map, it can take longer for Cartographer to return the `JPEG` map endpoint.
+When generating a larger map, it can take a while for the Cartographer service to return the `JPEG` map.

-Reducing the frequency the endpoint returns should allow the map to return.
+Reducing the frequency the Cartographer service returns the map by adjusting **Refresh frequency** should help the JPEG visualization to appear consistently.

 ### Issue: Maps not Appearing as Expected